Skip to content

-What is Arraignment or First Appearance?
+What is an Arraignment in Minnesota?

-Many courts in Minnesota also call it a “Rule 5” Appearance.
+And the first court appearance in most cases is the Arraignment and or simply the First Appearance.
+Many courts in Minnesota also call it a Rule 5 Appearance.
 The reference is to Rule 5 of the Minnesota Rules of Criminal Procedure:

-“Rule 5.01 Purpose of First Appearance
+“Purpose of First Appearance

 (a) The purpose of the first appearance is for the court to inform the defendant of the: